Back to Blog

 CIP – Customer Identification Program

-Customer Identification Program is a United States requirement applicable to financial institutions, provisioned by the USA Patriot Act.
+Customer Identification Program is a United States requirement applicable to financial institutions, provisioned by the USA PATRIOT Act.
 Similarly to the laws described so far, it mandates that companies identify individuals wishing to conduct financial transactions with them.
 CIP compliance requires US financial institutions to develop a CIP proportionate to the size and type of its business.
 The CIP must be incorporated into the bank’s Bank Secrecy Act and Anti-money laundering Compliance Program.

 What are the implications of CIP for users?